 6.4.3.1 Procedure for AF requested network timing synchronization status

 An overall procedure for AF requested network timing synchronization status is illustrated in Figure 6.4.3.1-1.
+Note this procedure is focusing on NG-RAN network timing synchronization status reporting and uses ASTI based time synchronization service as an example how the report can be exposed to the AF.
+For (g)PTP based time synchronization service, the exposure API should be Nxxx_TimeSynchronization_ConfigSubscribe/Notify in steps 1, 2, 9, 10, 16, and 17.